Summary

 The nice thing about this combination is that you can still override

-defaults (which override the program’s defaults)
+the CMD defaults (which override the program’s defaults)

 when you launch a container!